 \section{Method}

-As illustrated in Fig \ref{pipeline}, ZeroWBC employs a hierarchical two-stage framework designed to achieve vision-conditioned whole-body control for humanoid robots scene interaction.
-In stage 1, VQ-VAE~\cite{vqvae} is utilized to encode continuous human motion space into discrete token representations.
-The Vision-Language Model (VLM) is fine-tuned using image-text-motion pairs to achieve cross-modal alignment.
-This enables the VLM to predict discrete action tokens based on visual and textual prompts, which are then reconstructed into continuous human motion via motion decoder.
-In the second stage, we develop a general motion tracker leveraging reinforcement learning integrated with a curriculum learning strategy.
-This tracker maps arbitrary reference motions into precise low-level control commands for the robot's end-effectors.
-Furthermore, we employ an efficient and scalable data collection pipeline to facilitate fine-tuning and ensure robust performance of the entire system.
+As illustrated in Fig.~\ref{pipeline}, ZeroWBC adopts a hierarchical two-stage framework for vision-conditioned humanoid whole-body scene-interaction.
+In the first stage, a VQ-VAE~\cite{vqvae} encodes continuous human motions into discrete motion tokens.
+A Vision-Language Model is then fine-tuned on image-text-motion pairs for cross-modal alignment, enabling it to predict motion tokens from visual and textual prompts.
+These tokens are decoded into continuous human motions by a motion decoder.
+In the second stage, we train a general interactive motion tracker with reinforcement learning and curriculum learning.
+The tracker maps key interaction position trajectories and robot reference motions derived from human motions into robot joint commands.